Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: A global Carleman estimate

 To fix notation, in what follows the symbol $|_0^L$ denotes the evaluation at the end points considering the interface, namely, $\mu|_0^L:=\sum_{k=0}^{N-1}\mu|_{a_k}^{a_{k+1}}$.
 Henceforth, we will write

 Denote by $I_{ij}$ for $i\in\ran{1}{4}$, $j\in\ran{1}{3}$ the $ij-$term of the $L^2-$product $\inn{\mc{L}_1 w,\mc{L}_2 w}_{L^2(Q)}$.
 We have that $w(0, t)=w(L, t)=0$ for all $t\in (0, T)$ and $w(x, 0)=w(x, T)=0$ for all $x\in (0, L)$.
 In what follows, for each term $I_{ij}$ we will perform several integration by parts and we will write once explicitly all the terms.
-Then we will gather these terms into two different groups: the distributed and boundary-interface terms.
-Within these groups we will split the terms with respect to the powers of $s$, $\ld$ and $\xi$ into dominating and lower-order terms: the former will give produce the weighted norms we are looking for and the latter will be absorbed for large $s$ and $\ld$.
+Then we will gather them into two groups: the distributed and boundary-interface terms.
+Within each group we will split the terms with respect to the powers of $s$, $\ld$ and $\xi$ into dominating and lower-order terms: the former will produce the weighted norms we are looking for and the latter will be absorbed for large $s$ and $\ld$.
+We perform the integration by parts below: